davidlmorton/development-environment/README.md

 development-environment
 =======================

-dot files and Dockerfiles to set up software development environments
+dot files and various settings files used set up a software development environment